Ubisoft Reflections: History

 Studio manager Gareth Edmondson, left Reflections after more than a ten-year presence at the studio in November 2011, two months after the launch of Driver: San Francisco.
 It was announced in February 2013, that Pauline Jacquey had been hired as new managing director.

 In May 2013, Ubisoft Reflections announced that it was working on a new game, and that Ubisoft planned to announce the game at E3 2013.
 On 10 June 2013, during Ubisoft's press conference, it was revealed that Reflections was working with developer Ivory Tower on the racing game The Crew.

 Reflections then started to take on more support work for other developers' games.
 In February 2014, it was announced that the studio would assist Ubisoft Massive in the development of Tom Clancy's The Division.
 Watch Dogs, released in May 2014, from Ubisoft's Montreal and Toronto studios, began life as a new entry in the Driver series before becoming an original IP.
 Reflections provided development support, handling the game's driving missions, among other elements.
 The studio returned for the 2016 sequel.

 In 2015, Reflections released Grow Home, a procedurally animated climbing game originally developed as a side project by members of the team.
 A sequel, Grow Up, was released in 2016.

 In January 2017, with the acquisition of FreeStyle Games, Richard Blenkinsop was named managing director of Reflections and the newly renamed Ubisoft Leamington.
 In March 2018, it was announced that Reflections, and six other studios, would work on The Division 2.

-In February 2020, following the studio's transition to a support team, Reflections reported a 10% in revenue.
+In February 2020, following the studio's transition to a support team, Reflections reported a 10% rise in revenue.
 In July, the studio expanded to a third floor at its headquarters in Partnership House.
 That September, Ubisoft announced that Red Storm and Reflections would be working on Oculus VR games based on its Assassin's Creed and Splinter Cell franchises.
 However, the Splinter Cell VR game was later cancelled in 2022.
 Assassin's Creed Nexus VR was released in November 2023.

 Blenkinsop retired in 2021 and was replaced by Lisa Opie as managing director of both studios that May.

 In January 2025, Ubisoft Reflections was downsized.
 At the same time, the Leamington office, which Reflections frequently collaborated with, was closed.
 When combined with layoffs in Düsseldorf and Stockholm, 185 employees were affected.